roman-milk/roman-milk.github.io/jen-and-me.md

  I was so comfortable with Jen by now we commonly had these conversations during our sex.
 We could talk about anything, and never lose a stroke.
 I had worked my knees under her legs a bit and was sitting a bit more upright.
 I had returned to massaging her butt cheeks, while I long-stroked her.

  "Oh, that's nice, right there," she responded to my latest adjustment.
 "I don't know Steve, dating is such a pain, and things are going so well with us now, I don't want to fuck things up either."
-Report_Story #3